We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 If you are studying part-time and would like information about whether you are entitled to benefits, or if you are considering starting a part-time course and want to check whether, or how, your benefits may change, the Advice Hub can help you work this out.

-If you want to apply for Jobseekers' Allowance over the summer as a lone parent or as part of a student couple with children, and you get told you're not able to because you're a full-time student, email firstname.lastname@example.org and we can provide you with a letter.
-Take this to the Jobcentre, and you should be able to claim!
-You can claim up to three months in advance.
+If you want to apply for Universal Credit over the summer as a lone parent, or as part of a student couple with children, and you get told you're not able to because you're a full-time student, email us here for advice.

-For a brief description of the different kind of benefits, take a look at our Quick Guide to Benefits page.
+For a brief description of the different kinds of benefits, take a look at our Quick Guide to Benefits page.